SEMICONDUCTOR DEVICES AND OPTOELECTRONICS - 2022/3

 [1-3] Semiconductor materials and physics, doping and diffusion, Fick's Laws of diffusion, sheet resistance

-[4-6] Semiconductor devices, band diagrams, short channel effects, transistor scaling in modern devices
+[4-6] Semiconductor devices, band diagrams, short channel effects, transistor scaling in modern energy efficient devices

-[7-8] Silicon oxidation, dry and wet oxidation, and the Deal-Grove description of silicon oxidation, calculating oxidation times
+[7-8] Silicon oxidation, dry and wet oxidation, Deal-Grove description of silicon oxidation and calculating oxidation times

 Epitaxial growth of modern semiconductors materials and devices, MBE, MOCVD, Strain engineering